teiid/beetle-studio/documentation/ide/webstorm-guide.md

 `Run/Debug Configurations` dialog, select the `+` in the menubar and then the `JavaScript Debug` type.
 Name the configuration and set the `URL` to `http://localhost:4200/`.
-1. Start the debug server by opening a terminal in the `.../beetle-studio/src/main/ngapp` directory and runing the following command: `ng serve`.
+1. Start the debug server by opening a terminal in the `.../beetle-studio/src/main/ngapp` directory and running the following command: `ng serve`.
 1. Set your breakpoints by clicking in the left margin of the line of code you want the breakpoint to be on.
 1. Open browser to `http://localhost:4200/` to see _BeETLe Studio_.
-1. Select the `Run > Debug...` menu item and then on the popup select your debug configutation. _Shortcut: the "bug" in the toolbar starts the last debug configution that was run._
+1. Select the `Run > Debug...` menu item and then on the popup select your debug configuration. _Shortcut: the "bug" in the toolbar starts the last debug configuration that was run._
 1. Now interact with _BeETLe Studio_ so that your breakpoints are hit.

 ## TODO Comments